 We’ve tried to bring underlying design and individuality to the brand, so that a 2009 Whyte bike has a strong, distinctive design identity.

-As a rider and designer I’m very lucky that the focus at Whyte is riding and developing in the UK, and then producing unique and distinctive stuff in conjunction with the best manufacturers.
+As a rider and designer I’m very lucky that the focus at Whyte is riding and developing in the

 A good example is the 2009 19 titanium hardtail.
 We went to the best factory in the world, Litespeed, but derived our own geometry, formed our own seatstay and chainstay design concept in conjunction with a BB30, and added our unique adjustable dropout system to create something very elegant but equally functional; something that isn’t just another titanium frame.